 Same-sex activity has been legal for considerably longer (since 1795) and the age of consent was equalised, to 16, in 1985.
 Adoption rights for gay couples were equalised to those for straight couples in 2006, and there is no ban on gay recruits from serving in the military.

 Anti-discrimination laws in employment and social welfare provision came into force in Belgium in 2003, and since 2007 trans-gender rights have been formalised, granting Belgians the legal right to change their gender.
+In 2014 laws protecting gender identity/expression were formalised.

 There are several openly gay Belgian MP’s and the LGBT community generally is well accepted and integrated into wider Belgian society.